-- A statement of cash flows is not presented. - Station costs are classified in accordance with Federal Energy Regulatory Commission (FERC) guidelines and include all direct and indirect costs and expenses incurred with respect to the Station which are properly chargeable to the design, engineering, procurement, installation, construction, operation, maintenance, insuring, licensing, shutdown, demolition or disposal of the Station, taxation, and payments in lieu thereof, and all costs of keeping accounting and other records, of furnishing accounts, reports, and other information with respect to the Station and of audits pursuant to Section 15, including both financial and engineering audits.
-Each of the owners has financed its respective participation in station costs.
-Accordingly, an allowance for funds used during construction is not included in station costs.
-Other costs assessed directly to individual owners are not included in station costs except for property taxes.
-The Station incurred capital costs of \$867,545 and \$955,031, in 2020 and 2019, respectively, which are recorded as part of steam production plant. - The notes to the special purpose financial statements are not compliant with U.S. generally accepted accounting principles.
+- A statement of cash flows is not presented. - Station costs are classified in accordance with Federal Energy Regulatory Commission (FERC) guidelines and include all direct and indirect costs and expenses incurred with respect to the Station that are properly chargeable to the design, engineering, procurement, installation, construction, operation, maintenance, insuring, licensing, shutdown, demolition, or disposal of the Station, taxation and payments in lieu thereof, and all costs of keeping accounting and other records, of furnishing accounts, reports, and other information with respect to the Station and of audits pursuant to Section 15, including both financial and engineering audits.
+Each of the owners has financed its respective participation in Station costs.
+Accordingly, an allowance for funds used during construction is not included in Station costs.
+Other costs assessed directly to individual owners are not included in Station costs except for property taxes.
+The Station incurred capital costs of \$2,259,072 and \$867,545, in 2021 and 2020, respectively, which are recorded as part of steam production plant. - The notes to the special purpose financial statements are not compliant with U.S. generally accepted accounting principles.